pvanderbilt/coq-lang-playarea/README.md

 - [LEProps3.v](LEProps3.v): This is an earlier attempt at soundness using an inductive relation for `value_has_type`.
 However, it ran into a problem with Coq's "Non strictly positive occurrence" error.
 	Using admitted (faked) lemmas to get around this problem, the soundness theorem goes through.
+	However, it has not been updated to handle records.

 - [LDef.v](LDef.v): This started as SF's Stlc.v with non-essential material removed.
 	Records have been added along with definitions and declarations.
 The typing context is now a list of declarations.

+Notes:

-	Note that this approach to records differs from that of SF's Records.v which "flattens" records into the other elements, so, for example, a term could be `(trcons x ttrue tfalse)`, which does not make sense.
+-	This approach to records differs from that of SF's Records.v which "flattens" records into the other elements, so, for example, a term could be `(trcons x ttrue tfalse)`, which does not make sense.
 To deal with this, they define a predicate, `well_formed_tm`, that ensures that the final term of `trcons` is either `trnil` or another `trcons`.

-	The approach given here has `trcons` containing a list of identifier/term pairs, with custom induction principles provided to make up for the weak ones defined automatically by Coq.
+	The approach given here has `trcons` containing a list of definitions (identifier/term pairs), with custom induction principles provided to make up for the weak ones defined automatically by Coq.